aws-samples/cost-config-rules/README.md

 * ec2-volume-inuse-check - A Config rule that checks whether EBS volumes are attached to EC2 instances.
 Optionally checks if EBS volumes are marked for deletion when an instance is terminated.

+* desired-instance-type - Checks if your EC2 instances are of a specific instance type.
+The rule is NON_COMPLIANT if an EC2 instance is not specified in the parameter list.
+For a list of supported EC2 instance types, see Instance types in the EC2 User Guide for Linux Instances.

+* cloudwatch-alarm-action-check - Checks if CloudWatch alarms have an action configured for the ALARM, INSUFFICIENT_DATA, or OK state.
+Optionally checks if any actions match a named ARN.
+The rule is NON_COMPLIANT if there is no action specified for the alarm or optional parameter.

+* required-tags - Checks whether your resources have the tags that you specify.

 ## Security